MultiQC/MultiQC/docs/installation.md

 ## Using the nix flake

-In a nix installation with [flakes](https://nixos.wiki/wiki/Flakes) enabled, run `nix develop`in the MultiQC repository to enter a shell with required dependencies.
+If you're using the [nix package manager](https://nixos.org/download.html#download-nixm) with [flakes](https://nixos.wiki/wiki/Flakes) enabled, you can run `nix develop`in the MultiQC repository to enter a shell with required dependencies.
 To build MultiQC, run `nix build`.